acla/bibtex2html/README.md

 The script is also available as a *plugin for Wordpress*.
 The plugin, called bibtex adds a new shortcode [bibtex]...[/bibtex] which you can use in posts or pages to display a list of BibTeX entries in nice Html.
 The BibTeX entries are stored inside a regular Wordpress page or post, not inside a separate file.
 This makes it easy to edit them with the normal user interface.

+This content was originally hosted at [classen.be/bibtex2html] [1].

 Instructions for the script
 ---------------------------

 The script is easy to use, you only need to add two lines of PHP code to your webpage; there is nothing to configure whatsoever.
-If you are used to managing your bibliography with a BibTeX-based management tool like JabRef, this is all quite straightforward.
+If you are used to managing your bibliography with a BibTeX-based management tool like [JabRef] [2], this is all quite straightforward.

 There are several parameters that allow you to configure how the entries are grouped/ordered, and which group titles are used.
 This, and instructions about how to change the layout of a listing can be found in the short documentation (the first part of the php file).